 If you decide to deploy Azure ExpressRoute and Cloud Connector Edition, we recommend for you to set up at least one Express Route connection for each continent between each continent's main site to it's closest ExpressRoute peering location.
 Depending on cost vs benefit, for each continent you can choose to deploy additional ExpressRoute connections from sites where network performance targets aren't being met.

-If you have an on-premises Skype for Business deployment, you must follow the Planning Guide for Skype for Business Cloud Connector Edition.
-Specifically, the Access Edge and A/V Edge services should be assigned public IP addresses and reachable from Office 365 data centers.
+If you have an on-premises Microsoft Teams deployment, you must follow the Planning Guide for Skype for Business Cloud Connector Edition.
+Specifically, the Access Edge and A/V Edge services should be assigned public IP addresses and reachable Microsoft 365 or Office 365 data centers.

 In the following example, Contoso is a European accounting firm with presence in a few major European countries and cities.
-When they sign up for Skype for Business Online for all their collaboration needs, they decided to put a Cloud Connector for each country they have a physical location to continue to use their PSTN infrastructure and carrier contracts that already exist.
-Based on their testing from all their sites and Microsoft network Edge, they determined that a single ExpressRoute connection in London will help meet the Skype for Business client connection network performance targets described in Network Performance requirements from a Skype for Business client to Microsoft network Edge.
+When they sign up for Microsoft Teams for all their collaboration needs, they decided to put a Cloud Connector for each country they have a physical location to continue to use their PSTN infrastructure and carrier contracts that already exist.
+Based on their testing from all their sites and Microsoft network Edge, they determined that a single ExpressRoute connection in London will help meet the Microsoft Teams client connection network performance targets described in Network Performance requirements from a Skype for Business client to Microsoft network Edge.

 Below is another deployment option for Contoso.
 In this case, they decided to set up an ExpressRoute connection at each site where a Cloud Connector is deployed.